How to Get a VA Loan with Bad Credit

 • Job history.
 The stability of your current job may come into play.
 If you’ve had a stable high paying job for over 2 years, that can help to strengthen your application.

 • Evidence of credit improvement.
-Even if you have poor credit, the lender may consider you an acceptable credit risk if you have been making payments on time for the past 12 months.
-Plus, if you are working on a Consumer Credit Counseling plan that can improve your application.
+Even if you have poor credit, the private lender may consider you an acceptable credit risk if you have been making payments on time for the past 12 months.
+Plus, if you are working on a Consumer Credit Counseling plan, that can improve your application.

 • Past bankruptcies.
 If you have declared bankruptcy recently, that will negatively affect your application.
 Generally, the bankruptcy will prevent you from obtaining a VA loan for at least 1 to 2 years.

-Most VA home loans carry a funding fee between 2 and 3.5% of the total loan.
-Typically, this fee is bundled into the loan, but some lenders may require it upfront.
-It can be an added expense on an already expensive home purchase process.
+Most VA home loans carry a funding fee between 0.5% and 3.3% of the total loan.
+Typically, this fee is bundled into the loan, but some VA lenders may require it upfront.
+It can be an added expense to an already expensive home purchase process.
 Make sure to factor this in before you accept the terms of your loan.

 VA Loan Choices